 Create a gradient like shown below.
 To create this gradient, click on the bottom left stop then change the color to black (#000000) then click OK.
 Click on the bottom right stop then set the color to #032871 then click OK and OK again to exit out of the Gradient Editor.

-One comment on “How to Create This Freezing Cold Portrait Photo Manipulation in Photoshop”
+One response to “How to Create This Freezing Cold Portrait Photo Manipulation in Photoshop”

 Leave a Reply